janafhrng/HierarchyCorrelates/README.md

 ## Toolboxes
 The complete analysis was performed using MATLAB R2018b, R2022b, Python3.11, RStudio 2023.03.0:

 Most time-series features were computed using the hctsa toolbox (https://hctsa-users.gitbook.io/hctsa-manual).
 To obtain a parcellated map of cortical hierarchy and perform spin testing, we used the neuomaps toolbox (https://netneurolab.github.io/neuromaps/).
-Visualization of features values along the human cortex were performed using the brainspace toolbox 0.1.4. (https://brainspace.readthedocs.io/en/latest/)
+Visualization of features values along the human cortex were performed using the brainspace toolbox (0.1.4.) in Matlab R2022b 94 and the scientific  color maps 8.0.1.

 ## References
 - B.D.
 Fulcher and N.S.
 Jones. hctsa: A computational framework for automated time-series phenotyping using massive feature extraction.
 Cell Systems 5, 527 (2017).
 - B.D.
 Fulcher, M.A.
 Little, N.S.
 Jones.
 Highly comparative time-series analysis: the empirical structure of time series and their methods.
 J. Roy.
 Soc.
 Interface 10, 20130048 (2013).
 - Markello, R. D. et al. neuromaps: structural and functional interpretation of brain maps.
 Nat.
 Methods 19, 1472–1479 (2022).
 - Vos de Wael, R. et al. BrainSpace: a toolbox for the analysis of macroscale gradients in neuroimaging and connectomics datasets.
 Commun.
 Biol.
 3, 103 (2020).
+- Crameri, F., Shephard, G. E. & Heron, P. J. The misuse of colour in science communication.
+Nat.
+Commun.
+11, 5444 (2020).